 In November of 2014, the voters within the College district passed Ballot Measure 3-447 resulting in \$90 million of funds to be spent on new facilities and major maintenance items at the college.
-In addition to those funds, the college has received \$32 million in state legislative match and other grants, bond premiums and interest earnings.
-College staff have been working on capital and major maintenance projects including the Harmony West building, the Industrial Technology Center, the DeJardin Science Addition, the Barlow Automotive renovations, and elevator and roof replacements to name a few.
+Since that time college staff has been working on several capital and major maintenance projects including Harmony Phase II, Randall Locker room upgrades, and elevator upgrades.
+This topic addresses the construction delivery method requested to be used for Industrial Technical Center project.